-8. Understand your triggers
+9. Understand your triggers

 Each time you find yourself ruminating, make a mental note of the situation you’re in.
-This includes where you are, what time of day it is, who is around you (if anyone), and what you’ve been doing that day.

-9. Talk to a friend
+10. Talk to a friend

-10. Try therapy
+11. Try therapy

 If your ruminating thoughts are taking over your life, you may want to consider therapy.
 A therapist can help you identify why you’re ruminating and how to address the problems at their core.